-Billboard 2007 – 2024
+Billboard 2007 – 2025

 Billboard paintings began as an experiment in urban landscape art in 2007.
 Billboards towered over the city.
 Sentinels lining the streets.
 Many empty, blank and weathered.
 I took photographs from taxi's.
 I wanted to capture simplicity in form, but quickly moved towards a more representational landscape painting, adding social messages.
 I played with single words and simple phrases to draw emotional response from the viewer.
 Years earlier in Canada, my interest had been sparked.

-The billboards added something to the cityscape I hadn't felt emotionally connected to since living in Vancouver B.C during the 1990's.
+The billboards added something to the architectural cityscape I hadn't felt emotionally connected to since living in Vancouver B.C during the 1990's.
 During that time, I would spot a decrepit billboard perched atop a building from my seat on the skytrain each day.
 I imagined the peeling, worn out surface akin to a giant abstract painting hovering over Chinatown.

 Industrial By-Pass